ibm-cloud-docs/openwhisk/pkg_composer.md

 # Composer
 {: #pkg_composer}

 {{site.data.keyword.openwhisk}} now supports Composer for Apache OpenWhisk as a technical preview.
-Composer extends Apache OpenWhisk sequences with additional combinators ([JS](https://github.com/apache/incubator-openwhisk-composer/blob/master/docs/COMBINATORS.md), [Python 3](https://github.com/apache/incubator-openwhisk-composer-python/blob/master/docs/COMBINATORS.md)), which let you create more complex flows that include conditional branching, error handling, and loops.
+Composer extends Apache OpenWhisk sequences with more combinators ([JS](https://github.com/apache/incubator-openwhisk-composer/blob/master/docs/COMBINATORS.md), [Python 3](https://github.com/apache/incubator-openwhisk-composer-python/blob/master/docs/COMBINATORS.md)), which you can use to create more complex flows that include conditional branching, error handling, and loops.
 Full documentation and technical specifications for Composer are available on the [Composer Git repository](https://github.com/apache/incubator-openwhisk-composer).

-You can also use the open source project [Kui](https://github.com/ibm/kui) to make it easier to create, deploy and visualize your Composer source code.
-See [Kui on GitHub](https://github.com/ibm/kui) for more information on how to use Kui with Composer.
+You can also use the open source project [Kui](https://github.com/ibm/kui) to make it easier to create, deploy, and visualize your Composer source code.
+For more information, see [Kui on GitHub](https://github.com/ibm/kui).
 {: note}

 ## Installing the Composer library for JavaScript or Python 3
 {: #install_composer}

-You can use Composer with actions written in any language, but you express the composition in either JavaScript or Python 3.
+You can use Composer with actions that are written in any language, but you express the composition in either JavaScript or Python 3.
 After the installation, you can use the Composer `compose/pycompose` and `deploy/pydeploy` commands to [configure and run a composition](#run).
 {: shortdesc}

-**For JavaScript**:
+**For JavaScript**
 1. Install the Composer library [Node.js package](https://github.com/apache/incubator-openwhisk-composer) by using the Node Package Manager.

     ```